ucode/udocs/docs/operators.md

 sidebar_label: Operators
 ---

-Operators are symbols that tell the compiler to perform specific mathematical or logical operations:
+Operators are symbols that perform specific mathematical or logical operations on values:
 ```javascript
 11 + 34
 17 == 17